UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 > The GND connection ensures both devices share the same reference voltage.
 Without a common ground, signals may be misinterpreted, so **always** connect GND between devices.

-> Sometimes you may want to connect some module that has no power source on its own to the MCU, in this case, one more `5V/3.3V` pin is needed for powering.
+> Sometimes you may want to connect some module that has no power source on its own to the MCU.
+In this case, one more `5V/3.3V` wire is needed for powering the module with the MCU.
 (MCU 3.3V <-> module 3.3V)

 ## UART Configuration